thehubbard/esa-pyxel/docs/source/index.rst

 to look for certain things:

-* :ref:`Tutorials<Tutorial Overview>` take you by the hand through a series of steps to install and to use Pyxel.
-Start here if you're new to Pyxel.
+* :ref:`Tutorials<Tutorial Overview>` take you by the hand through a series of steps to install and to use Pyxel. **Start here if you're new to Pyxel**.

 * :ref:`Background<Background Overview>` discuss key topics and concepts at a fairly high level and provide useful background information and explanation.